cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 3. Did you visit documentation on any library-specific sites, like **[Tidyverse](https://www.tidyverse.org/)**?
 4. Are there any instructional videos available, like on the **[Course Youtube Channel](https://www.youtube.com/channel/UC7qXkCiERSNtT_1IHt_88kQ)**?
 5. Have you directly quoted any relevant error messages and included "r" in **[a Google search](https://www.google.com/search?q=object+%27oops%27+not+found+r)**?
-6. Invest time searching in helpful forums, e.g. **[Stack Overflow](https://stackoverflow.com/questions/tagged/r)**?
+6. Can you invest time searching in helpful forums, e.g. **[Stack Overflow](https://stackoverflow.com/questions/tagged/r)**?

+Above all, *did you complete all relevant readings and/or videos?*

 <br>

-## Posting on GitHub Issues
+## Post on GitHub Issues

 A repository, or "repo", is a central collection of code, data, images, and other files.
 This entire course is kept in a repo, e.g. Every repo also has an "Issues" page, allowing users to report bugs, dead links, etc.

 At our **[Course Issues](https://github.com/cssearcy/AYS-R-Coding-SPR-2020/issues)** page, you can share questions, problematic code, errors, and more.
 All posts are public and replies are posted within 24 hours.
-Detailed posts are strongly encouraged and should include the following:
+However, highly detailed posts are strongly encouraged and should include the following:

 1. Title with clear information, such as week, lab, and/or question number
 2. Clearly stated intentions, expectations, unexpected results, and question(s)
+3. Findings from researching documentation, forums, videos, readings, etc.
-3. Minimum amount of code and data, real or fake, to reproduce any error(s)
+4. Minimum amount of code and data, real or fake, to reproduce any error(s)
-4. Warnings, error messages, or other text printed to the console
+5. Warnings, error messages, or other text printed to the console
-5. Any libraries necessary to reproduce the error
+6. Any libraries necessary to reproduce the error

 In fact, one of SO's most popular R posts is: **["How to make a great R reproducible example"](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example)**

+Above all, **never paste screenshots of code**.
+Make blocks of code with the rich text editor or using 3 backticks: `````.

 <br>

-### Scheduling Office Hours
+## Scheduling Office Hours

-If you have completed all troubleshooting steps in "Using Your Resources" and are not getting the help you need by posting your questions to GitHub Issues, please [visit your instructor's Calendly](https://calendly.com/jamisoncrawford/20min) to schedule an appointment during office hours.
+Barring emergencies, always sincerely attempt the steps listed in "Use Your Resources" and "Post on GitHub Issues" before attempting to schedule.
+Otherwise, **[visit your instructor's Calendly](https://calendly.com/jamisoncrawford/20min)** to schedule an appointment during office hours.

 <br>
 <br>